A new sieve for restricted multiset counting: Introduction

 This leads to another refinement of $\mathcal{M}(X)$ and a generalization of the set $\overline{X}$ defined in \eqref{def:overlineX}.
 It is the set of $k$-multisets in $\mathcal{M}(X)$ which have exactly $d$ distinct elements, that is,

-For $a\in D$, let $P_a$ be the property that a multiset contains $a$ as an element, and for $A\subseteq D$, let $N_A$ be the number of $k$-multisets with restriction $X$ and with the property $P_a$ for each $a\in A$.
+For $a\in D$, let $P_a$ be the property that a multiset contains $a$ as an element, and for $A\subseteq D$, let $N_A$ be the number of $k$-multisets satisfying the restriction $X$ and the property $P_a$ for each $a\in A$.
 Then the weighted version of the inclusion-exclusion principle \cite{VW} gives

 However, $N_{\{a_1, a_2, \dots, a_{i}\}}$ is usually depending on $\{a_1, a_2, \dots, a_{i}\}$ and thus it seems infeasible to use this formula to obtain a nice bound on $|\overline{\mathcal{M}}_d(X)|$.